galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 >
 {: .hands_on}

-In order to be able to use the outputs generated by __MiRDeep2 Quantifier__ in the differential expression analysis it is necessary to modify the datasets.
+To use the outputs generated by __MiRDeep2 Quantifier__ in the differential expression analysis, it is necessary to modify the datasets.

 > ### {% icon hands_on %} Hands-on: Edition of MiRDeep2 Quantifier outputs
 >